jukent/geocat-scratch/polymesh/README.md

 -----------------

-# Python tool for constructing polygon meshes for visualizing unstructured grids
+# Python tool for visualizing unstructured grids as polygon meshes